Sandefjord Upper Secondary School: History

 With over 2,000 students and nine branches of study, Sandefjord Upper Secondary School is very large by national standards.
-It is situated 120 km (74.5 mi.) southwest of Oslo at the Krokemoa area of Sandefjord, Vestfold County.
+It is 120 km (74.5 mi.) southwest of Oslo in the Krokemoa area of Sandefjord, Vestfold County.
 An early challenge was to unify the different schools under a single identity and to provide adapted learning for all students.
 The school offers general and vocational studies, and students of all branches are subject to the same organizational and administrative structure.
-From its beginning, it was realized that the new school may have problems with dealing with such a large and broad student body.
+From its beginning, it was realized that the new school may need help dealing with such a large and broad student body.
 The difficulty was aggravated by the need for new structures, each having specialized, course-related functions.
 The need for a social communal space was met with the construction of The Forum, a meeting place which consists of a dining area, bakery, cantina, bookstore, and a nearby library.
-The Forum has been described as the school's "base-camp of student services", and also houses offices for follow-up services provided to school drop-outs.
-There are also a health service office, educational and career services, along with a teachers’ workshop.
+The Forum has been described as the school's "base-camp of student services" and houses offices for follow-up services provided to school drop-outs.
+There is also a health service office, educational and career services, along a teachers' workshop.

-As part of the integration of vocational and general academics at Sandefjord Upper Secondary School, the school has established a wide range of curricular and extra-curricular opportunities for students.
+As part of integrating vocational and general academics at Sandefjord Upper Secondary School, the school has established various curricular and extra-curricular opportunities for students.
 High quality and modern structures were made for specialized teaching branches, particularly for students in the music and athletic programs.
 Students are encouraged to become self-reliant by taking responsibility for environmental and enterprise links with the local business community in Sandefjord.
-The school's ICT project has been regarded as an important way of encouraging teachers of various subjects to work together in changing teaching methods and modify the student-teacher relationships.
+The school's ICT project has been regarded as an important way of encouraging teachers of various subjects to work together to change teaching methods and modify student-teacher relationships.

-Sandefjord Upper Secondary School has an emphasis on student-centered learning and providing authentic experiences to students, illustrated for example by the school's close links to schools in Soweto in Johannesburg, South Africa.
-The bond between the schools has resulted in SVGS students volunteering for extended periods of time in Soweto.
-The South Africa project began in 1999 and offers the opportunity for students at SVGS to travel to Johannesburg in order to visit schools in Soweto.
+Sandefjord Upper Secondary School emphasises student-centred learning and provides authentic experiences to students, illustrated, for example, by the school's close links to schools in Soweto in Johannesburg, South Africa.
+The bond between the schools has resulted in SVGS students volunteering for extended periods in Soweto.
+The South Africa project began in 1999 and offers the opportunity for students at SVGS to travel to Johannesburg to visit schools in Soweto.
 Students from Soweto also visit SVGS as part of the international project.

 Students have been involved in a variety of projects, including the establishment of a soap factory which is located on campus.
 Student businesses include a bakery, butcher, physiotherapy, barber, and restaurant.
-The High School operates its own bookshop and has an on-campus priest hired as faculty.
+The High School operates its bookshop and hires an on-campus priest as faculty.
 The school's library has a thousand visitors per day.
 The school's annual budget is 190,000,000 NOK, where 90 percent covers faculty salaries.
 SVGS has an exchange program with BASF in Ludwigshafen, Germany.